nitroplr/EQRaidItemLootsCollector/README.md

 4. Add items to BlockList.txt to ignore junk
 5. Send a message in everquest to a custom eqChannel containing the newRaidCommand to start a new raid
 6. Run the program and items will be output to RaidLoots.txt with all items first, then all items with who looted them.
 This will only output items that have been looted since step 5.
+7. Alternately, you can instead link items to the channel separated by |, eq does this by default if you right click the mob's name in chat and link it.
+These items will still be filtered by the block list.